kibablu/PluralsightQwikLabs/README.md

 **Disclaimer**

 >I just arranged these qwiklabs and made it easier to access.
-This is not at anyway associate with [Pluralsight](https://www.pluralsight.com) or [Qwiklabs](https://www.qwiklabs.com)
+This is not in anyway associate with [Pluralsight](https://www.pluralsight.com) or [Qwiklabs](https://www.qwiklabs.com)

 # PluralsightQwikLabs
 A curated list of qwiklabs found on [Pluralsight's](https://www.pluralsight.com/paths/architecting-with-google-cloud-platform-infrastructure) Architecting with Google Cloud Platform: Infrastructure Path.